 If you have any questions about membership, come to one of our meetings, call one of our club officers, or if you are in the New Providence area, make an inquiry on the club frequency, 145.75 MHz simplex, where someone is usually listening and can answer your question.

 Club meetings are normally held on the second and fourth Mondays of the month.
-Meetings are held at the Senior Citizen Center of New Providence in New Providence, NJ (directions below).
-If the center is closed on a normally scheduled meeting date, we may move the meeting date or location or cancel the meeting.
-Check the club calendar for currently scheduled dates and locations.
+In-person eetings are held at the Salt Brrok Elementary School in New Providence, NJ on the second Monday (sometimes hybrid on ZOOM).
+If the school is closed on a normally scheduled meeting date, we may move the meeting date or location or make the meeting ZOOM only.
+The fourth Monday meeting is always ZOOM.